Service

 A finished basement is only as good as the framing, insulation, and vapor management it sits on.
 We design the stack bottom-up: sub-floor that tolerates moisture, walls that breathe properly, ceilings that still let you reach mechanicals, and trim that looks like the rest of the house.

-We use closed-cell foam against masonry where code and conditions call for it, steel studs where wood would be a mold risk, and Class I vapor retarders on the warm side.
-None of this shows when we're done — but skipping any of it is why finished basements fail at year six.
+We use closed-cell foam against masonry where code and conditions call for it, steel studs where wood would be a mold risk, and vapor management appropriate to the assembly and climate zone.
+None of this shows when we're done — but skipping any of it is why finished basements can fail early.

 Scope